ProviderConnect™

 - Private oncology providers (Spire, Ramsay, Christie Private) have simpler procurement than NHS trusts-faster pilots, clearer ROI conversations.

-Solo Practitioner Revenue Stream (NEW)
+Solo Practitioner Revenue Floor

 Pricing: Solo Practitioner Tier